Bekay1211/owoBot/README.md

 ## this is a telegram bot which owoifies messages

-you may need to run a
+after downloading go into the folder and do a

 `$ pip install -r requirements.txt`

-- just create a bot with BotFather and paste your API key into the TOKEN file
+then just paste the token you got from BotFather into the TOKEN file and type

+`$ python owobot.py`

 - to use the bot just reply to a message with /owo